 What happens after the IPO?

 After the IPO, the company’s stock becomes available for trading and investing on the stock exchanges.
 The company can also distribute a portion of its profits as dividends to its shareholders.
 Interested investors can purchase shares of the respective companies directly through a Demat account.
+If you’re not already familiar with how the IPO price was set before shares started trading, Book Building Process of IPOs in India covers exactly that — understanding it helps you make sense of why post-IPO prices often diverge from the issue price on listing day.

 How Companies Make Money from Stocks?